jacubero/Resume/Sphinx/source/additional.rst

 Publications
 ************

 ..
+[AlvarezCubero:2015] ALVAREZ-CUBERO, J. A. and Zufiria, P. J. (2015).
+Algorithm xxx: VBF: A library of C++ classes for vector Boolean functions in cryptography.
+ACM Transactions on Mathematical Software.
+(In Press: http://toms.acm.org/Upcoming.html)

+..
 [AlvarezZ:12] ALVAREZ-CUBERO, J. A. AND ZUFIRIA, P. J. 2012. `Cryptographic Criteria on Vector Boolean Functions <http://www.intechopen.com/books/cryptography-and-security-in-computing/cryptographic-criteria-on-vector-boolean-functions>`_.
 Cryptography and Security in Computing, Jaydip Sen (Ed.), Chapter 3, 51–70.

 ..
 [Alvarez-CuberoZ10] ALVAREZ-CUBERO, J. A. AND ZUFIRIA, P. J. 2010.
 A C++ class for analysing vector boolean functions from a cryptographic perspective.
 In SECRYPT 2010 - Proceedings of the International Conference on Security and Cryptography, Athens, Greece, July 26-28, 2010, SECRYPT is part of ICETE - The International Joint Conference on e-Business and Telecommunications, S. K. Katsikas and P. Samarati, Eds.
 SciTePress, 512–520.

 ..
 [Alvarez-CuberoZ05] ALVAREZ-CUBERO, J. A. AND ZUFIRIA, P. J. 2005.
-Aplicaciones de la transformada de walsh al criptoanálisis lineal y diferencial.
-In Alberto Peinado Domínguez and Pino Caballero-Gil, editors, I Simposio sobre Seguridad Informática (SSI’2005), pages 11–18.
+Aplicaciones de la transformada de walsh al criptoanalisis lineal y diferencial.
+In Alberto Peinado Dominguez and Pino Caballero-Gil, editors, I Simposio sobre Seguridad Informatica (SSI’2005), pages 11–18.
 Thomson, 2005.

 ..
 [AlvarezS:05] ALVAREZ-CUBERO, J. A. 2005.
 Cuadro de mando en la seguridad de las tecnologías de la información.
 In Revista Seguridad en Informática y Comunicaciones (SIC), Volume 64, pages 66-68.